Oxford and The Alan Turing Institute

 Areas of data science research at Oxford and The Alan Turing Institute range from machine learning and computability theory to ethics and the social implications of new computational technologies.

 The University of Oxford is a founding partner of The Alan Turing Institute alongside the universities of Cambridge, Edinburgh, UCL and Warwick, and the Engineering and Physical Sciences Research Council.

-The Institute has industry partnerships with Lloyd’s Register Foundation, GCHQ and Intel.
+The Institute has industry partnerships with Lloyd’s Register Foundation, GCHQ, Intel and HSBC

 In this talk, we present a new algorithm, truncated variance reduction (TruVaR) that addresses Bayesian optimization and level-set estimation in a unified fashion.Read more »

 This workshop aims to move forward the debate about the ways in which big data is used, can be used, and should be used in development.Read more »